Event Announcement

 Please provide a copy of the most recent version of your registration certificate.
 If the submitted document is not the latest version as officially announced by the government, TWNIC will request a resubmission.

 Please provide financial statements for the most recent three years.
-The statements must include columns for "Annual Income," "Annual Expenditure," and "Annual Surplus/Deficit" to ensure the feasibility of the proposed project.
-If your organization has been established for less than three years, please submit the available financial statements and provide relevant information in the "Other" section.
+The statements must include columns for “Annual Income,” “Annual Expenditure,” and “Annual Surplus/Deficit” to ensure the feasibility of the proposed project.
+If three-year financial statements cannot be provided, please submit the available financial statements and provide relevant information in the “Other” section.

 *Note: Please ensure that the project title is filled out completely and accurately when applying.
 If follow-up procedures cannot be carried out due to an incorrect project title, the application will be voided and must be resubmitted.